EcoGIS/CAPS-Scenario-Builder/CAPS_Scenario_Builder/src/README.txt

 https://github.com/EcoGIS/CAPS-Scenario-Builder/issues/1

-Please, make sure to include the Windows operating system you are using and a detailed description of the issue so that I can duplicate it.
+Please, make sure to include the Windows operating system you are using (including service pack number) and a detailed description of the issue so that I can duplicate it.

 Some terminology that may make descriptions easier: